Should Your Child See a Doctor?

 - No crying or report of ear pain

 Causes of Ear Pulling

 - Habit.
 Main cause in infants.
 Normal touching and pulling with discovery of ears.
 This is usually not seen before 4 months of age.
 Usually not seen after 12 months old.
 By then, they have more interesting things to do.

 - Earwax.
 The main cause in older children is a piece of earwax.
 This earwax buildup is usually caused by putting cotton swabs in the ear canal.
-Until the teen years, Q-tips are wider than the ear canal.
+Until the teen years, cotton swabs are wider than the ear canal.
 Therefore, they just push the earwax back in.

 - Soap.
 Another cause of an itchy ear canal is soap or other irritants.
 Soap or shampoo can get trapped in the ear canal after showers.

 - Ear Infection.
 Children with ear infections act sick.
 They present with an earache or unexplained crying.